cockroachdb/docs/src/current/cockroachcloud/folders.md

 ## Grant the `FOLDER_ADMIN` or `FOLDER_MOVER` role

-Folders inherit roles granted at the organization scope, and descendant folders inherit roles granted higher in the hierarchy.
-To create a folder, a member must have the `FOLDER_ADMIN` role on its parent folder.
-To create a folder at the root level, a member must have the role at the level of the organization.
+Folders inherit roles granted higher in the hierarchy, and folders at the root level inherit roles granted at the organization scope.
+To create a folder, a team member must have the `FOLDER_ADMIN` role on its parent folder.
+To create a folder at the root level, a team member must have the `FOLDER_ADMIN` role at the level of the organization.

 {{site.data.alerts.callout_success}}
 To create clusters in a folder, the member must also have the `CLUSTER_ADMIN` or `CLUSTER_CREATOR` role on that folder or by inheritance.